Barry Siddall: Career

 Siddall was loaned out to Vale's rivals Stoke City in January 1985, and the move was made permanent two months later.
 He played 15 First Division games at the end of the 1984–85 season, though he could not prevent Bill Asprey's "Potters" from being relegated in last place.
 He featured in just five Second Division games at the Victoria Ground in the 1985–86 campaign, as new boss Mick Mills preferred Peter Fox.
 He was also loaned out to Frank Worthington's Tranmere Rovers and Billy McNeill's Manchester City during the season, keeping goal in 12 Fourth Division games at Prenton Park and playing six First Division games during his time at Maine Road.

 In 1986, Siddall returned to Blackpool, this time permanently.
 Sam Ellis was still in charge of the Bloomfield Road club, now a division higher, and Siddall went on to make 37 appearances during the 1986–87 season, as the club finished ninth in the Third Division.
 He was also first-choice during 1987–88, making 38 appearances, but in 1988–89 he was dropped a couple of times in favour of his deputies, Gary Kelly and Vince O'Keefe.
 He still made 35 starts in the league but was sold at the end of the season to Stockport County.

 Siddall went on the books of six clubs in four years: Hartlepool United, West Bromwich Albion, Mossley (where he played four Northern Premier League Premier Division games), Carlisle United, Chester City, Preston North End and Lincoln City.
 Leaving the Football League in 1993, he later played for Northwich Victoria, Horwich R.M.I. and Burnley.
 He was signed by Birmingham City manager Barry Fry on the mid-season transfer-deadline day in March 1995.
 He played a total of 614 Football League and two Conference games throughout his career, before becoming a freelance goalkeeping coach.

-Style of play

-Former Port Vale teammate Robbie Earle praised Siddall's assurance and stated that he was "a confident guy who didn't suffer fools gladly".